zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 	![](/images/gg_pg_trandata.png)

 ## **Step 9**: Registering a EXTTAR

-Oracle GoldenGate needs to register the extract with the database replication slot, before adding extract process in Goldengate. _**Ensure that you are connected to SourceDB using the DBLOGIN command.**_

-Let's begin to create the first extract process, which is continuous replication in usual migration and replication project scenario.
+Oracle GoldenGate needs to register an extract with the database replication slot, before adding extract process in Goldengate.
+Let's begin to create the first extract process, which is continuous replication in usual migration and replication project scenario. _**Ensure that you are connected to SourceDB using the DBLOGIN command **_ before doing next steps.

 1. First register your extract: